Mavenomics/MavenWorks/docs/developer/build-from-source.md

   > #### Windows note
   >
   > The file watcher described above is slow and unreliable on Windows.
 We
-  > recommend using the Kitchen Sink to iterate on your changes, as that will
+  > recommend using the Standalone MavenWorks to iterate on your changes, as
-  > be faster and less prone to crashes.
+  > that will be faster and less prone to crashes.